sarunaskl/05-HAPPY-WEEKEND/README.md

 ## 🌟 About

 This project is for educational porpuses only.
 Pull request are welcome, but priority for project authors!
-Thank you for your cooperation!
+Thank you for your cooperation!!

 Site published at: https://